-We find outliers in \hat{c}{it} in only two variables in the 1960-2014 data set (nonborrowed and total reserves in the Great Recession).
-We recommend not doing anything special with outliers, just use data as is.
+We find outliers in \hat{c}{it} for only two variables in this sample (total and nonborrowed reserves during Great Recession).
+We recommend not doing anything special about outliers; just use data as is.

 Our recommended procedure makes no corrections for outliers